 Light as a control signal.
-Biology as the lever.

 Why fermentation has always had a control problem

-Fermentation producers spend enormous resources optimizing their microorganisms in the lab, fine-tuning genetics, selecting for yield, stabilizing strains.
+Fermentation companies spend enormous resources optimizing their microorganisms in the lab, fine-tuning genetics, selecting for yield, stabilizing strains.
 But once a run begins, that work is fixed.
 The biology is in motion and operators can only watch.

 “The race car is speeding down the road, without a steering wheel.”